DISPATCHES FROM EXOTIC LANDS

 The list goes on and on and suddenly the prices seem rather reasonable!

-Similarly, you could consider heading to lesser known destinations, minimising movement to reduce the cost of travel logistics, trying a private mobile camp for a group, or even travelling to spots which quote in local currency rather than US dollars.
+Similarly, you could consider heading to lesser-known destinations, minimising movement to reduce the cost of travel logistics, trying a private mobile camp for a group, or even travelling to spots that quote in local currency rather than US dollars.

 Take a look at our blog – ‘Safaris for a steal: experiences that deliver way above their price point’ as well as our ‘Champagne Taste on a Beer Budget’ collection.
 There are some brilliant options – you just have to know where to find them, and that’s where we can help.